uw-advanced-robotics/aruw-vision-platform-2019/README.md

 To run the whole production system, run `roslaunch aruw_common prod.launch`.
 To only do detection without any serial communication, you can replace `prod.launch` with `dev.launch`.

+To enable auto-startup for production use in a real match, enter the `scripts` folder and run `./configure-service.sh -e`.
+This will configure the app as a service that runs on boot.
+To disable the service, rune `./configure-service.sh`

 ## Structure and Organization

 See our Wiki: https://github.com/uw-advanced-robotics/aruw-vision-platform-2019/wiki/Structure-and-Organization